thunderbird2009/book_rmn/ch5_multi_tower_scoring_model.md

 - **For retrieval** (Chapter 4): Tower embeddings enable semantic similarity search as part of hybrid retrieval (Boolean-targeting + semantic matching) → 10M ads narrowed to 500-1000 candidates in <15ms
 - **For scoring** (this chapter): Same embeddings feed into fusion layers for precise pCTR/pCVR prediction that are important elements in calculating adjusted eCPM (chapter 3) → 200-500 candidates scored in 10-30ms

-We expand the basic two-tower framework into a **multi-tower architecture** that separates static user features from dynamic context, integrates ad creative features, and adds fusion layers with prediction heads for CTR/CVR estimation.
+We expand the basic two-tower framework [5] into a **multi-tower architecture** that separates static user features from dynamic context, integrates ad creative features, and adds fusion layers with prediction heads for CTR/CVR estimation [4, 6].
 This design is optimized for both accuracy (scoring precision) and low-latency serving (retrieval speed).

 ---